dglyk/cards_assignment/README.md

 ![replace_value](https://github.com/dglyk/cards_assignment/assets/11438108/c59206ab-c83d-439a-8cb9-163316548ea5)

 You can use the different users and their respective JWT tokens to test the difference in the Access between Admin and member accounts.
+For any further information, notes and remarks, please contact me in dglikiotis@gmail.com